Chapter 3701-30 Lead Screening and Assessment

 (7) Procedure used to obtain the specimen and the date it was obtained;

-(8) Physician’s or healthcare provider’s first name, last name, address, and telephone number;
+(8) Physician's or healthcare provider's first name, last name, address, telephone number, and national provider identifier, if applicable;

 (9) Child’s medicaid number, if any;